rpnx-net/rapidcsv/doc/rapidcsv_Converter.md

-## class rapidcsv::Converter< T >
+## class rntcsv::Converter< T >

 Class providing conversion to/from numerical datatypes and strings.
-Only intended for rapidcsv internal usage, but exposed externally to allow specialization for custom datatype conversions.
+Only intended for rntcsv internal usage, but exposed externally to allow specialization for custom datatype conversions.

 ---